 Most canine worm medicines are actually large animal wormers.
 Horse wormers are used for hookworms, heartworm, and roundworms.
 Canine tapeworms require special de-wormers.

 WORMERS (ANTHELMINTICS) DOSAGE CHART

-2015 Update - Wormers, like flea and tick killers, are constantly in a state of flux, so make sure your vet and you keep up to date on the latest studies.
+(2015 Update) The Changing Scene Wormers, like flea and tick killers, are constantly in a state of flux, so make sure your vet and you keep up to date on the latest studies.
 But don’t automatically assume that if something new is highly effective, that it is the best.
 Many old and relatively safe approaches can still be used.

-Telmin™ (mebendazole), Scoloban™ (bunamidine), DNP, Vermiplex, and Styquin are effectively off the market in the U.S. Wormers similar to Vermiplex™ may kill a fairly high percentage of hookworms, roundworms, and considerable numbers of tapeworms, but not enough to completely eradicate an infestation; many of these are principally toluene or similarly offensive solvents.
+Telmin™ (mebendazole), Scoloban™ (bunamidine), DNP, Vermiplex™, and Styquin are effectively off the market in the USA now.
+Wormers similar to Vermiplex may kill a fairly high percentage of hookworms, roundworms, and considerable numbers of tapeworms, but not enough to completely eradicate an infestation; many of these are principally toluene or similarly offensive solvents.
 They usually require fasting before effective administration.

 RELATIVE EFFICACY OF THE COMMON ANTHELMINTICS (WORMERS)

 *When Packaged for cattle and swine and bought from a feed store or on-line without prescription; same ingredient as, but cheaper than Heartgard brand.
 Ivermectin may come in multiple strengths—I use the 1% solution.
 Ivermectin had long been sold “off-label” for dogs; it has been considered dangerous in some Collies, Shelties, and crosses of these, if given in doses large enough for treating intestinal worms.
 In these breeds, you may wish to consider lower dosage, or use of fenbendazole instead, a drug that is also moderately successful against Giardia.